List of Totally Spies! characters: Mrs. Lewis

-Jerry's mother who lives in Devonshire, England.
+Mrs. Jerry's mom who lives in Devonshire, England.
 Her first appearance is in the season 2 episode "Mommies Dearest".
 She gets very annoyed with her son, who tells her that he is a hotel manager.
 In the season 5 finale "Totally Dunzo!" she becomes evil after a drop of evil DNA falls into her cup of tea.
 She becomes "Mr. X" and creates robot droids to replace the spies after buying out WOOHP as a way to take over the world.
 After Jerry manages to reverse the effects, she returns to normal.
 It is revealed that she was a top spy back in her youth, something Jerry never knew.
 In the season 6 episode "Totally Switched Again" she becomes a WOOHP spy, donning a lilac catsuit, but retires again at the end of the episode.
 Mrs. Lewis has also appeared in the spin-off series The Amazing Spiez! when her daughter Sherry has a flashback in "Operation WOOSCI".

 Norman

-Norman is Clover's younger cousin.
+Norman is Clover's cousin.
 He first appears in the season 2 episode "Zooney World" and is seen again in the Season 6 episode "Danger TV".